tim292stro/OTPDiceAndTable/README.md

 * Follow the row for the cypher-text character to the letter on the plain-text out column to the right, write down the character in the plain-text out
 * Where the output characters match the OTP stream's characters, find the end of the message and discard the rest of the letters

-Bonus skill:
+Bonus skill, for plausible denayability:
-* For plausible denayability, create a new plaintext message
+* Create a new plaintext message
 * Generate a new "OTP stream" finding the row for each plain-text character
 * Find the column on that plain-text character's row where the cipher character is
 * Record the OTP character at the top row of that column ("Key In") to the spoofed OTP
 * Rinse repeat to the end of message, fill the rest of the OTP with the cipher text following the end of your new message
-* Destroy the true OPT and true message
+* Fully destroy the true OPT and true message
-* Retain the false OTP and false message
+* Retain the false OTP and false message, make a weak attempt to conceal the flase OTP and false message